Updated Mar 16, 2019: Added Regex Filtering section.

 Entries in the report table show the latest report of the page analyzed.

-Here are a few quick tips to help navigate through your reports easier:
+We’ve written a detailed guide on How to Organize your Reports with Dashboard Filters but here are a few quick tips to help navigate through your reports easier:

 The best way to find and categorize your reports is by using the filtering options.
 You can do a quick filter by keyword using the field in the top right.